YarnSpinnerTool/YarnSpinner-Godot/docs/Usage.md

 You can follow [this documentation](https://docs.yarnspinner.dev/getting-started/writing-in-yarn) to learn about writing `.yarn` scripts.
 I suggest reading through the introductory sections of this link to get a sense of the syntax and capabilities of the Yarn scripting language.

+There is a [Visual Studio Code Extension](https://github.com/YarnSpinnerTool/VSCodeExtension) for writing .yarn scripts with syntax highlighting and many other useful features.

 The YarnProject will search for all .yarn files in the directory to which you have saved it, and any child/descendant directories.
 It is not necessary to manually associate a .yarn file with your project.

 So for instance you can create this setup: